Frequently Asked Questions about EPIC Productions

 What kinds of roles can I get?

 Skaters will each have two roles: one in the large ensemble with all skaters, and one in a mini-ensemble of 3 – 7 skaters.
 All skaters have featured moments.
 Younger skaters often skate in trios or quartets, and more advanced skaters have featured vignettes.
 Roles include exciting theatrical costumes and many skaters use props.

 When are rehearsals and competitions?

-Rehearsals start in mid-January, and are usually held on weekends or Friday evenings during the school year.
-In June and July, rehearsals are usually Tues., Wed., and Thurs. at 7:00 a.m. (final days/times will be announced in January):
+Rehearsals start in late January, and are usually held on weekends during the school year.
+In June and July, rehearsals are usually Tues., Wed., and Thurs. at 7:00 a.m. (final days/times will be announced by March):

 - January – May – 2 rehearsals per week: 90 minute rehearsal for large ensemble + 60 minute for minis

 - June & July – 4 rehearsals per week: two 60-minute large ensemble + a 60-minute for minis + a 60 minute off-ice

 The ensembles will compete at Fort Collins Classic and at the USFS National Showcase Competition.
 We will also perform a program in the Spring Spectacular ice show and rink exhibitions.